RomneyDa/react-gear-gen-example/README.md

 In the project directory, you can run:
 ### `npm start`

-Runs the app in the development mode.
+Runs the app in the development mode
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+(Along with other typical react functionality.)